replicated-demos/bugbattle/README.md

 ## Need help?

 If you need someone to do a pre-review, need advice or guidance, contact the OSS team via [email](mailto:oss@replicated.com).

+## Mentors list

+This is a list of available mentors to assist with onboarding & support new & current contributors.
+If you would like to be added to the list, submit a [pull request](https://github.com/replicated-demos/bugbattle/pulls) with your name & specialty.